 In our annual survey, we asked travellers to rate airports in the South America based on their overall airport experience.
-They ranked their experiences on these factors:
+They ranked their experience based on:

-The airport is small but very modern and spacious – survey respondent
+This simple international airport is very efficient, attractive and clean. – survey respondent

 Airport Services/Facilities: Pay-per-use Lounges ($) • Free WiFi • Luggage Storage ($).
 For more information, visit our Carrasco Airport Guide.